All Episodes

 I had retweeted a picture on Twitter that had, I guess it was somebody rubbing their face in Cheetos.

-And I just said enough said.
+And I just had enough said.

 I didn't even read.

-They used a term, I don't even know what the term is, never heard, and somebody claimed, well, that's a term of the alt-right that's racist.
+And somebody claimed, well, that's a term of the alt-right that's racist.

-Well, DC McAllister actually put the person straight and said, No, your definition is wrong.
+Well, DC McAllister actually put the person straight and said, no, your definition is wrong.

 Number one, here's what the real definition is.